My mouth got jammed.

 Currently, there are three SMWS Members’ Rooms.
-One is located in London and the other two are in Scotland; in Edinburgh and Leith.
+One is in London, and the other two are in Scotland, in Edinburgh and Leith.
 Mr. C and I visited the one called ‘The Vaults’ in Leith, the first of the Society locations.
 The historic building dates back to the 18th century and was originally used as a wine warehouse.

 I recently learned that a new venue is being established in Glasgow City Center at the end of this month.
 I have a feeling Mr. C and I will be stopping in for a bottle or two after arriving at the airport on our upcoming trip!

 Although there is not an official Scotch Malt Whisky Society venue here in the States, there are various official members’ sponsored events in some of our larger cities, such as Boston, Atlanta, Orlando, and New York.
 Mr. C and I don’t happen to live near any of the cities where these events are held, but maybe one day we’ll have the chance to attend one.